November 13, 2024

 Address Appeals Backlog: HCPF has shifted internal staff responsibilities to increase capacity in appeals.

-Address Escalations Backlog: HCPF has leveraged American Rescue Plan Act (ARPA) Home and Community Based Services funds to increase escalations support.
+Address Escalations: HCPF has leveraged the American Rescue Plan Act (ARPA) Home and Community Based Services funds to increase escalations support.

-Improve the Escalation Webform: HCPF is working to make updates to the form to make it more member-friendly, to improve the functionality, and to make available a Spanish webform.
+Improve the Escalation Webform: HCPF is working to make updates to the form to make it more member-friendly, and to improve the functionality.